benmarwick/Data-Science-at-UW-Poster/Data-Science-Poster-Text-Mining-JSTOR.md

 ```

 Looking first at the statistics journal _Biometrika_, we can quickly see intellectual shifts in a high-impact statistics journal (above) from correlation to model-based analyses.
 We can also clearly see the impact of the two world wars on the journal with a drop in word frequencies during 1916-1920 and 1941-45.

-Similarly, a prominent biology journal reveals a turn from macrostructures to a focus on cells and proteins.
-We might hypothesize that these intellectual trends are related to technological changes.
-This hypothesis could be tested by close reading of a small sample of articles.

 ```{r Biometrika}
 ### unpack and get nouns Biometrika